YDK-Solutions/ydk/sdk/cpp/README.md

 Currently implemented protocols are: Netconf, Restconf, OpenDaylight and gNMI.
 YDK provides CRUD and protocol specific service over above protocols.
 YDK also provides Codec service to translate API models to/from XML and JSON encoded strings.

+## Docker

+Currently the [docker image](https://docs.docker.com/engine/reference/run/) for ydk-cpp is not been generated.
+Please use [ydk-gen](https://github.com/ygorelik/ydk-gen/tree/0.8.5#docker>) docker image, which has complete environment for ydk-cpp based development.

 ## How to Install